jhochwald/PowerShell-collection/UniFiTooling/docs/README.md

 # UniFiTooling

-This is an early beta version for an API Module for the Ubiquiti UniFi Controller.
+This is an early beta version for an PowerShell Module for the Ubiquiti UniFi Controller API.

 An sample use case is coming soon.
 This sample script is doing the following:
 Get the latest Office 365 Endpoint Information for Exchange Online via my own `Get-Office365Endpoints` function and modifies 4 existing UniFi Security Gateway Firewall Rules.